vilavivida/CourseProject/README.md

 **Note: not every movie has all information listed.
 If the crawler cannot find relevant information, it will automatically fill the space with "Not Found".**

 ### Requirements
-This module requires the following modules:
+- [x] This module requires the following modules:<br/>
+Please check out `requirements.txt`.<br/>
+or information you can install all packages at once using `$ pip install -r requirements.txt`.